B. Gerald Cantor (1916-1996)

 Guided by Stanford University Professor Albert E. Elsen, the foremost American Rodin scholar, Mr. Cantor also read extensively on Rodin and became one of the world’s leading amateur authorities on the sculptor and his life.
 His immersion into the artist’s world was so complete that he earned the appellation “Rodin’s Apostle.”

-Mr. Cantor also gleaned much knowledge from his frequent visits to the Musée Rodin, which houses the largest single assemblage of the sculptor’s works.
+Mr. Cantor gleaned knowledge during his frequent visits to the Musée Rodin, which houses the largest single assemblage of the sculptor’s works.
 He was instrumental in encouraging the museum to open its archives to greater use by scholars and researchers.
-In addition, he spearheaded a number of changes to modern-day casting, including a new system for numbering and greater quality control.
-As a tribute to his dedication to furthering Rodin scholarship, the museum’s board of directors in 1973 presented Mr. Cantor with an original plaster of The Hand of God.
+In addition, he spearheaded a number of changes to the processes and procedures of modern-day casting, including a new system for numbering and greater quality control.
+In 1973, in tribute to his dedication to furthering Rodin scholarship, the Musée’s board of directors presented Mr. Cantor with an original plaster of The Hand of God — an extraordinary gift.

-Through his relationship with Musée Rodin curator Cecile Goldscheider, Mr. Cantor learned about provisions Rodin had made for his original plaster models and studies to be cast in bronze after his death.
-Over time the Cantors commissioned the museum to cast a number of pieces, including Rodin’s monumental work The Gates of Hell.
+From Musée Rodin curator Cecile Goldscheider Mr. Cantor learned that Rodin had made provision for his original plaster models to be cast in bronze after his death.
+Over time the Cantors commissioned the Musée to cast a number of pieces, including Rodin’s monumental work The Gates of Hell.

-While Mr. Cantor derived personal satisfaction from collecting, from the start he had “a real desire to see other people share the same pleasure” – a sentiment that is echoed by his wife.
+While Mr. Cantor derived personal satisfaction from collecting, from the start he also had “a real desire to see other people share the same pleasure” – a sentiment that is echoed by his wife.
 The Cantors undertook a program to make their collection accessible to the public through traveling exhibitions, loans and gifts.
-Those efforts were formalized with the establishment of the Cantor Foundation in 1978.
+Those efforts were formalized with the establishment of the Iris & B. Gerald Cantor Foundation in 1978.

 The Cantors have donated hundreds of works to dozens of cultural and educational institutions around the world.
-In addition, they have endowed museum galleries and sculpture gardens, funded scholarship on Rodin and cultural history, and underwritten many landmark exhibitions – furthering academic knowledge of the artist and enabling countless museum-goers to experience Rodin for the first time.
+In addition, they have endowed museum galleries and sculpture gardens, funded research on Rodin and cultural history, and underwritten many landmark exhibitions – furthering knowledge about the artist and enabling countless museum-goers to experience Rodin for the first time.
 Often reflecting personal connections to the recipient institutions, these efforts placed the Cantors among the world’s most generous arts benefactors.

 The following is a small sampling of the Cantors’ philanthropic legacy in the arts: